|

 • Details:

-• Sales Recs: Six sales recommendations made so far to date.
+• Sales Recs: Seven sales recommendations have been made to date, with an average price of 461.25.

 2026 Crop: